anthony-zhou/tams-blm-fundraiser/README.md

 ﻿# tams-blm-fundraiser

-A website for the 2020 TAMS Black Student Union Fundraiser for Black Lives Matter.
+A website made for the TAMS Black Student Union's July 2020 Fundraiser for Black Lives Matter.